tjbo/books/README.md

 For dev friendliness I errored on the side of caution and chose a naming structure like `favoriteBooks/_favoriteBooksContainer.js`

-* (the underscore here denotes that the particular file is to do with redux state – most projects have a lot more dumb components)
+* the underscore here denotes that the particular file is to do with redux state

-Though the names end up much longer.

-This generally makes navigation of bigger projects easier when you browsing a repo online, or if you use a menu prompt to open files in your editor.
+Though the names end up much longer, this generally makes navigation of bigger projects easier when you browsing a repo online, or if you use a menu prompt to open files in your editor.

 ## OTHER LIBRARIES